Monogram Tree Topper

 Top Hat Tree Topper

-An unused black hat makes the perfect addition to your Christmas tree .
-Wrap a light blue ribbon around a plain black hat; embellish with a button and a poinsettia bracht.
-Dust with a bit of fake snow, and put it on top of your tree for a fun and classic look.
+An unused black hat makes the perfect addition to your Christmas tree.
+Wrap a light blue ribbon around a plain black hat, then embellish with a button and a poinsettia bract.
+Dust with a bit of fake snow, and put it on top of your tree for a fun and whimsical look.

 Felt Star Tree Topper

-A big yellow star is a traditional tree topper, but when made from felt, this ornament literally becomes the star of the show.
+A big yellow star is a traditional tree topper, but when made from felt, the topper gets a handmade twist.
 Cut two identical stars from yellow felt and stitch them together.
 Stick the star between two top branches.
-Don't worry about the star being perfect -- imperfections just add to the charm.
+Don't worry about the star being perfect — imperfections just add to the charm.

 Paper Medallion Tree Topper